tunroam/paper/intersection_report_spec/330radius.md

 ##### Motivation

-802.1x supplicants like iOS require the validation of a certificate and other systems (Windows) require admin rights to disable validation.
+802.1x supplicants like iOS require the validation of a certificate and other systems (e.g. Windows) require admin rights to disable validation.

 Some supplicants have the option to disable certificate validation, allowing every AP to use a unique self signed certificate.